-Prior to April 1, 2006, we accounted for stock-based employee compensation plans under the measurement and recognition provisions of Accounting Principles Board Opinion No.25, "Accounting for Stock Issued to Employees," or APB25, and related Interpretations, as permitted by SFAS No.123, "Accounting for Stock-Based Compensation", or SFAS No.123.
+Prior t o April 1, 2006, we accounted for stock-based employee compensation plans under the measurement and recognition provisions of Accounting Principles Board Opinion No.25, "Accounting for Stock Issued to Employees," or APB25, and related Interpretations, as permitted by SFAS No.123, "Accounting for Stock-Based Compensation" ("SFAS 123").
 With the exception of certain warrants granted and grants of restricted stock awards, we generally, recorded no stock-based compensation expenses during periods prior to April 1, 2006 as all stock-based grants had exercise prices equal to the fair market value of our common stock on the date of grant.
 We also recorded no compensation expense in connection with our employee stock purchase plan as it qualified as a non-compensatory plan following the guidance provided by APB25.
 In accordance with SFAS123 and SFAS 148, "Accounting for Stock-Based Compensation - Transition and Disclosure", we disclosed our net loss per share as if we had applied the fair value based method in measuring compensation expense for our stock-based compensation programs.
 Under SFAS 123, we elected to calculate our compensation expense by applying the Black-Scholes valuation method,

-Effective April 1, 2006, we adopted the fair value recognition provisions of SFAS No.123R "Accounting for Stock-Based Compensation", using the modified prospective transition method.
-Under that method, compensation expense that we recognized for the three months ended September 30, 2006 included: (a) compensation expense for all share-based payment granted prior to but not yet vested as of April 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation expense for all share-based payments granted on or modified after April 1, 2006, based on the grant date fair value estimated on or modified after April 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS123R.
+Effective April 1, 2006, we adopted the fair value recognition provisions of SFAS No.123R "Accounting for Stock-Based Compensation," ("SFAS 123R") using the modified prospective transition method.
+Under that method, compensation expense that we recognized for the three months ended December 31, 2006 included: (a) compensation expense for all share-based payment granted prior to but not yet vested as of April 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation expense for all share-based payments granted on or modified after April 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123, and (b) compensation expense for all share-based payments granted on or modified after April 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS123R.
 Compensation expense is recognized only for those awards that are expected to vest, whereas prior to the adoption of SFAS123R, we recognized forfeitures as they occurred.
 In addition, we elected the straight-line attribution method as our accounting policy for recognizing stock-based compensation expense for all awards granted.

-We estimate the fair value of options granted using the Black Scholes option valuation and the assumptions shown in Note.1 to our condensed consolidated financial statements.
+We estimate the fair value of options granted using the Black Scholes option valuation and the assumptions shown in Note 1 to our condensed consolidated financial statements.
 All options are amortized over the requisite service periods of the awards, which are generally the vesting periods.